2012 Sefton Metropolitan Borough Council election

-The 2012 Sefton Metropolitan Borough Council election took on 3 May 2012 to elect members of Sefton Metropolitan Borough Council in England, as part of the 2012 United Kingdom local elections.
+The 2012 Sefton Metropolitan Borough Council election took place on 3 May 2012 to elect members of Sefton Metropolitan Borough Council in England, as part of the 2012 United Kingdom local elections.
 22 seats, representing one third of the total Council membership, were up for election in single-member wards.
-Ten - nearly half - of the members elected were newcomers to the Council; five of these defeated sitting Councillors seeking re-election, whilst in the other five wards, the incumbent retired.
+Ten – nearly half – of the members elected were newcomers to the council; five of these defeated sitting Councillors seeking re-election, whilst in the other five wards, the incumbent retired.
 Two incumbents stood under different labels to those they were elected under in 2008; both were defeated in their wards.

-The election resulted in a landslide for the Labour Party, which won 48% of the popular vote and 15 of the seats up for election - more than double the seven it went into the election with.
+The election resulted in a landslide for the Labour Party, which won 48% of the popular vote and 15 of the seats up for election – more than double the seven it went into the election with.
 Labour won a clean sweep in the southern constituencies of Sefton Central and Bootle.
 This brought the total number of seats controlled by Labour on the Council up to 36 giving the party an overall majority of six.
-As a result, the Sefton Labour Group formed a majority administration for the first time since the Council's creation in 1973.
+As a result, the Sefton Labour Group formed a majority administration for the first time since the council's creation in 1973.
 Although the party failed to make a breakthrough in the northern town of Southport, it did win more than 20% of the popular vote there, a feat it has not achieved at a general election since 1966.
 The party also out-polled Conservative Party in three of Southport's seven wards and out-polled a sitting Councillor (in Duke's Ward) for the first time in years.